 It may be messy, hard, or nearly impossible this first year, but babies love new textures and getting messy.
 If you aren’t feeling brave enough to break out the dye, Easter stickers work great for little fingers.

 Documenting every Easter with a new picture will create some wonderful memories.
 You can do it at home in front of a nice tree or at the mall with the Easter Bunny himself.
 Dressing your baby in a cute Easter outfit will make your first photo all the more special.
 You will love having the age progression photos and will be surprised by how much your baby grows in one year.
-Of course, you should have your child wear a cutesy outfit every year.
+Of course, you should have your child wear a cute outfit every year!

 Of all the Easter traditions to start with your baby, this one can be the most personal.
 Use your creative side to make an Easter basket with your child’s favorite treats.
-The first Easter basket will most likely be simple items like blankets, stuffed animals, books, and teethers.
-As the years go by, you can really personalize their basket and hold on to the memories of making that first special basket.
+The first Easter basket will most likely include simple items like blankets, stuffed animals, books, and teethers.
+As the years go by, you can really personalize the basket and hold on to the memories of making that first special basket.

 Plant an Easter Garden/Tree

 This one will be very special.
 On your baby’s first Easter, plant either a tree or a small bed of flowers.
 If you do a tree you, will be able to see it grow throughout the years.
 This would be the perfect spot for your annual Easter picture!
 Planting a garden of flowers will symbolize the end of winter which is a pretty great thing about Easter.
-Your baby will love the fresh air and your toddler the next year will love playing in the dirt.
+Your baby will love the fresh air and next year your toddler will love playing in the dirt.

 Read our other articles on Easter:

 Featured image source: www.lovetoknow.com